zhiqiangzhongddu/PM-HGNN/README.md

 All datasets we used in the paper are all public datasets which can be downloaded from the internet (https://github.com/cynricfu/MAGNN/tree/master/data/raw).

 ### Code execution
-Two ipynb files present the example experiments of RL-HGNN and RL-HGNN++ models on IMDb dataset.
+Two ipynb files present the example experiments of PM-HGNN and PM-HGNN++ models on IMDb dataset.